Lazenby’s was one of the largest sauce manufacturers in Britain. Their flagship Harvey’s fish sauce was a popular

 “Harvey’s Sauce” soon became well-known throughout London.
 The product had national distribution by 1807.
 The success of the sauce was such that it inspired numerous counterfeit productions, and Peter Harvey signed every bottle to confer authenticity from 1805.
 Harvey died in 1812, and Elizabeth began to sign the bottles herself.

 Harvey’s Sauce became embedded in contemporary culture.
 Lord Byron referred to the product in his poem Beppo (1817).
 Later, Thackeray, Dickens and Edith Wharton would also reference it in their works.

 The business employed around 25 people in the 1850s, rising to 35 men in 1861.
 That year a factory was opened at Trinity Street, Borough.

 William had retired by 1871, and control of the company passed to his son, Walter Lazenby (1835 – 1910).
 William’s estate was valued at £50,000 in 1875, or roughly £5.2 million in 2015.

 Walter Lazenby was to greatly expand the business.
 He built a large new factory in Bermondsey.
 He expanded the product range to include a variety of pickles and sauces.
 Products were exported across the world, with South Africa and Canada the principal foreign markets.

 By the time Walter Lazenby died in 1910 he had had built the company into one of the largest sauce manufacturers in Britain, with over 600 employees and a worldwide reputation.
 The Aberdeen Journal described the company’s fish sauce recipe as a “gold mine”, and Lazenby left an estate valued at £377,480.

-E Lazenby & Sons employed 800 people and had contracts to supply the Army, the Navy, and forces in India by 1914.
+E Lazenby & Son employed 800 people and had contracts to supply the Army, the Navy, and forces in India, by 1914.

 The company left the original Wigmore Street premises in 1922.
 The Trinity Street factory was closed in 1925 and production was transferred to Bermondsey.

-Nestle acquired Crosse & Blackwell in 1960.
-E Lazenby branded foodstuffs continued in Britain until at least the late 1960s, but production may have ended with the closure of the Bermondsey factory in 1969.
+Nestle of Switzerland acquired Crosse & Blackwell in 1960.
+E Lazenby branded foodstuffs continued to be sold in Britain until at least the late 1960s, but production may have ended with the closure of the Bermondsey factory in 1969.